-Figure 9: Half Bridge Sensor Connection
+Figure 11: Half Bridge Sensor Connection

-Figure 10: Quarter Bridge Sensor Connection
+Figure 12: Quarter Bridge Sensor Connection

 The MAQ20-BRDG1 Address Map is found at the end of this manual.
 An excerpt from the Address Map is shown below.
-Channel Data is stored starting at module address 1000.

-NOTE: When a module is registered in a system, addresses are offset by 2000 R, where R is the Registration Number.
-Refer to Section 9.0 MAQ20 I/O Module Registration for further details on Registration Number.
+Bridge Configuration is stored starting at module register address 610, which is system register address 2000 \ R + 610, where R is the module Registration Number.
+Refer to the MAQ20 I/O Module Registration section for further details on Registration Number.

-Address Range 100 - 699 : Module Configuration Start Address Read/Write Number of Registers Contents Description Data Range Data type 119 W 1 Save to Local Memory Writing 0 will save Signal Gain, Average Weight, Vexc, Half Bridge, Shunt Calibration, Auto Zero, Sampling Rate.
-INT16 610 R/W 4 Half Bridge Configuration 0 = Half Bridge, 1 = Full Bridge.
+Address Range 100 - 699: Module Configuration Start Address Read/Write Number of Registers Contents Description Data Range Data type 119 W 1 Save to Local Memory Writing 0 will save Signal Gain, Average Weight, Vexc, Half Bridge, Shunt Calibration, Auto Zero, Sampling Rate.
+INT16 610 R/W 4 Bridge Configuration 0 = Half Bridge, 1 = Full Bridge.
 Default = 1.
 0 or 1 INT16

-To enable or disable the internal bridge completion resistors for each of the four input channels, write a 0 or 1 to the registers at Address 610 to 613.
-Note that this address block is offset by 2000 R. Once a half bridge completion selection is made it can be saved to local memory by writing a 0 to register 119.
+To enable or disable the internal bridge completion resistors for each of the four input channels, write a 0 or 1 to the module registers at Address 610 to 613.
+Note that this address block is offset by 2000 \ R. Once a half bridge completion selection is made it can be saved to local memory by writing a 0 to module register 119.